 That said, binders can reduce the stickiness of Mimosa pudica seed, which is essential for its gut scrubbing work.
 So, avoid mixing it with binders like BioActive Carbon, as well as old-school binders like bentonite clay and diatomaceous earth.

-Mistake 3: Always combining Mimosa pudica with other items
+Mistake 3: Always combining Mimosa pudica seed with other items

 Mimosa pudica seed works best when taken on an empty stomach.
 Ideally, aim to take it about 30 to 60 minutes before a meal.